Mark-Almond: Mark-Almond

-Mark-Almond's first two albums, Mark-Almond (1970) and Mark-Almond II (1971) were recorded for Bob Krasnow's Blue Thumb label, and were noted for their embossed envelope-style album covers.
+Mark-Almond's first two albums, Mark-Almond (1970) and Mark-Almond II (1971), were recorded for Bob Krasnow's Blue Thumb label, and were noted for their embossed envelope-style album covers.
 The first album, including "The Ghetto", received many plaudits.
 It also contained "The City", which, at 10 minutes, 32 seconds, is notable for its range of styles and musical expertise.

 The band's second album contained the Boston regional hit song "One Way Sunday", which garnered airplay for them in the United States on album-oriented rock stations in Boston, Massachusetts on the WBCN FM AOR radio station, and in Baltimore, MD at WAYE, according to Program Director Ty Ford.
-The group then recorded two albums for Columbia Records, Rising (1972) and the live album, Mark-Almond 73 (1973), by which time the group's members had grown to seven.
+The single reached #94 on the Billboard Hot 100 chart.
+The group then recorded two albums for Columbia Records, Rising (1972) and the live album Mark-Almond 73 (1973), by which time the group's members had grown to seven.

 In October 1972, Mark was involved in an accident in Hawaii and lost most of his left-hand ring finger.
 Speaking on the incident, Mark was quoted later in Melody Maker as saying he "climbed like a native and fell like an Englishman".
 "What Am I Living For" from Mark-Almond 73 gained the group the most U.S. radio airplay they would get, but nevertheless they disbanded later that year.

-Mark released a solo record for Columbia Song for a Friend in 1975.
+Mark released a solo record for Columbia, Song for a Friend, in 1975.
 He and Almond reunited in 1975 and released To the Heart on ABC Records (which had acquired Blue Thumb) in 1976, which featured the drummer Billy Cobham.
-Other notable musicians, who have recorded or toured with Mark-Almond include drummer Dannie Richmond, violinist Greg Bloch, keyboardist Tommy Eyre and bassist Roger Sutton.
+Other notable musicians who have recorded or toured with Mark-Almond include drummer Dannie Richmond, violinist Greg Bloch, keyboardist Tommy Eyre and bassist Roger Sutton.
 Eyre and Sutton later teamed in Riff Raff.
-A&M Records signed the duo in 1978 and released Other Peoples Rooms, but the record did not sell as well as earlier releases.
+A&M Records signed the duo in 1978 and released Other Peoples Rooms (which contained a rerecorded version of "The City"), but the record did not sell as well as earlier releases.
 Mark-Almond disbanded again in the mid 1980s, after releasing two albums, Tuesday in New York (1980) and a live offering The Last & Live (1981).
 In 1996 Mark-Almond reunited again for a CD release, Night Music, which featured keyboardist Mike Nock and others.